nhold/ubCharacterController2D/README.md

-# ubCharacterController2D
+# ubCharacterMotor2D
-Basic 2D character controller
+A simple API to control a top down character in Unity.